-The final positive is retaining the physical button configuration from the Android platform, a most useful tool for those who like their forward and backward buttons top or bottom.
+The final positive is retaining the physical button configuration from the Android platform, a most useful tool for those who like their forward and backward buttons on top or bottom.

 Mango OS Neutrals

-The advanced section has more options because of the lack of global Android tweaks at your disposal. these include power management, languages and display control.
+The advanced section has more options because of the lack of global Android tweaks at your disposal. these include power management, languages, and display control.